gnolang/blog/posts/2025-01-30_gnops/README.md

 ### Join the Gno DevOps Community

 gnops.io is a community-driven initiative aimed at building the future of DevOps in gno.land.
-Your contributions today help establish the standards, and best practices that new builders will follow, visit [gnops.io](https://gnops.io/) today and become part of the Gno DevOps community!
+Your contributions today help establish the standards and best practices that new builders will follow.
+Visit [gnops.io](https://gnops.io/) today and become part of the Gno DevOps community!